codecavan/ScholarScraper/README.md

 # Scrape Google Scholar Using Python
-Scrape Google Scholar Using Python | Test User: T9RX2U8AAAAJ
+Scrape Google Scholar Using Python

 **You can test on any user**